nikeshdevkota/Deep-Learning-Lectures/Lesson12.md

 </p>

 <h3>Visualizing Last Layer</h3>
+To understand what's happening in the convolution network, we can look at what's happenning in the last layer of the network.

 Often before the last layer, we have a fully connected layer.
 In AlexNet, we have a 4096-dimensional feature vector for an image before the classifier.
+We can run the network on many images, and collect the feature vectors.

 <p align="center">
   <br>
   <img src="https://user-images.githubusercontent.com/45029614/170632221-93bff3e1-3727-49b6-8bea-2f37a1390f74.PNG" width="650" title="CNN">
 </p>

 In nearest neighbors classifier, we look at the nearest neighbors in pixel space.
-Fo e.g . foer
+It didn't have features of images that were quite similar to the query image but rather they were similar looking images in terms of fixels.
+When we look at nearest neighbours in feature space in ConvNet, we get the images that are quite similar to the query image.